Netherlands, Germany & Belgium | Cycling Adventure | Adult Only

 Arrival & Departure

 Prior to the trip, arrive at your own convenience in Amsterdam.
-On Day 1, we will meet you in the lobby of the Sir Albert Hotel at 8:30am for a walking tour of Amsterdam.
-After lunch, we try out blokarting on the coastline.
+On Day 1, we will meet you in the lobby of the Sir Albert Hotel at 8:30am for a walking tour of Amsterdam, followed by a kayaking tour along the stunning canals.

 After breakfast on Day 7, we transfer you back to Amsterdam (2 hours, 15 minutes) and take you to the airport, train station, or the hotel of your choice in the city.